-She holds a BA (Hons) in History and English Literature and will soon be starting an MSc in History.
-She works in an Edinburgh museum, and just likes to know all the things.
+She holds a BA (Hons) in History and English Literature and is currently studying for an MSc in History.
+She works in an Edinburgh museum, and likes to know all the things.

 Perhaps it was spending some of my youth watching shows such as 90s TV classic Strange But True?.

 Or being captivated by cemeteries and who these people were, how they lived but also how people think about death.

 Possibly it began with being intrigued by crime and the darker side of the history when venturing to historical sites and museums around the Scottish Borders and Edinburgh, or on the many trips to York we took as youngsters.
 Or finding out a serial killer was caught near my home.

 Maybe it was starting my love of horror films by watching The Amityville Horror (1979) when I was under 10 (followed by Disney’s Aladdin to chill us out!).

 In any case, I have always had a fascination with learning about the obscure, creepy, true crime and the morbid.

 On walks, I find the beauty in nature creeping in on manmade structures captivating, constantly wondering – what used to be here?
 Who has passed through here?

 Medical history has always fascinated me – what people believed in the past, and the history of pathology and diseases.
 How this is shown in art, anatomical or otherwise.

 During school I never really put in as much work in as I probably could have, usually wanting to learn about topics not taught in the classroom – whether this was the obscure or just history a white British school system did not teach.